-If you have spent time at Ventura State Beach, you have no doubt seen the blue shack that is south of Lot C called the Jolly Oyster.
+If you have spent time at San Buenaventura State Beach, you have no doubt seen the blue shack that is south of Lot C called the Jolly Oyster.
 This little raw seafood house is right along the bike path and has now become a part of Ventura’s culture by providing a great place to indulge in raw oysters.
 On my most recent trip to Ventura, I headed to the state beach and while there stopped in the Jolly Oyster to see what the fuss is all about.
 Here is all the information.

 - Raw seafood only truck open every day but Wednesday

-- Jolly Oyster Kitchen Food Truck only open Thurs-Sun
+- Jolly Oyster Kitchen Food Truck only open Sat-Sun

-- Have to pay to get into the beach if traveling by car
+- Have to pay to get to the beach if traveling by car

 Now I love sushi and have eaten many a mussel and clam, but I have only once, when I was younger, tried a raw oyster.
 I told this to the guys behind the counter at Jolly Oyster, and they set me up with what they assured me would be an excellent foray into the oyster world.

 The oyster they selected for me was the big Kampuchi oyster, and it came out with Thai garlic sauce on it; after getting over the unique texture, it was pretty amazing.
 It was good enough that I went back for a second and even bought one for my wife that she said was not bad as well.

 The prices for the Jolly Oyster Kitchen when I went in 2015 are as follows.

 After trying the raw oysters, I headed over to the Jolly Oyster Kitchen (next door) and got a fried oyster taco and some scallops.
 Both of these were good as well, but I liked the raw oyster the best.